Danish teenager Rune stuns Djokovic to win Paris Masters

 He drew on his experience as a 21-time Grand Slam singles champion to pressure Rune in a 12th game lasting nearly 20 minutes, but Rune held his nerve for his third title of the year and of his blossoming career.

-Rune will enter the top 10 on Monday, where he joins Alcaraz who is the youngest man to lead the ATP computerized rankings since they began in 1973.
+Rune will enter the top 10 in the rankings on Monday, where he joins Alcaraz.

-“I’m feeling lovely to be honest, it’s the best feeling,” Rune said.
-“If you told me four weeks ago, I would be top 10 … I would be like, ‘What, sorry?’
-Now I’m here, and I’m super proud.”